 Before we jump into facts about salt, you're probably wondering what the actual recommended daily salt intake is.
 We previously went over the amount of grams in sugar you should have a day, but what about sodium?
 The American Heart Association (AHA) says that the recommended daily sodium intake for all Americans, men or women, should ideally be less than 1,500 mg per day.
 On the contrary, standard dietary guidelines says no more than 2,300 mg daily.
 That's about 1 teaspoon of salt - per day!
 Many people are unaware of this, so it's easy to go over this 1 teaspoon of salt just by having one packaged snack.

 Health Risks Of Having Too Much Salt

 It's important for someone to monitor their salt intake because of all the health risks involved.
 Especially if you're overweight or have a family history of heart problems, be extra cautious.
-The number one health risk of having too much salt is heart disease, which is the leading cause of death worldwide.
+The number one health risk of going over the recommended daily salt intake is heart disease, which is the leading cause of death worldwide.
 Extra salt in our system increases our blood pressure and blocks blood vessels, which makes our hearts work harder to pump blood throughout our system.
 Keep your heart healthy and be more aware of how much salt you're putting into your body.

 Salty Food Replacements